Tuesday, May 31, 2011

 - for the same period of time, another group of kids studied with the same teacher via audio (just headphones, no images this time)

-The result was that the third group, the group that had the person teaching them live (in person) was the group that learnt the fastest.
+The result was that the third group, the group that had the person teaching them live was the group that learnt the fastest.
 They could not only speak more fluently and write better, but they were also more confident when doing so.
 Not too surprising I guess, but interesting.
 Don't you think?
-It shows how important human contact is, also when learning a language.
+It shows how important human contact still is, also when learning a language.

 Wednesday, May 4, 2011